Ernest Hemingway relaxing on the front veranda.

 Hemingway and Cuba: Cultural Significance

-Ernest Hemingway, winner of the Pulitzer Prize and Nobel Prize for Literature, lived in Cuba longer than he lived anywhere else—from 1939-1960, one third of his life.
-His Cuban home, Finca Vigía, or Lookout Farm, was the only stable residence of his adult life.
-At the finca, he wrote many of his finest works: For Whom the Bell Tolls, Across the River and Into the Trees, The Old Man and the Sea, A Moveable Feast, Islands in the Stream, and numerous short stories and articles.
-At Finca Vigía he learned he had been awarded the 1954 Nobel Prize for Literature, and donated his gold medal to the Cuban people as a token of the kinship he felt with Cuba.
+American author, Ernest Hemingway, winner of the Pulitzer Prize and Nobel Prize for Literature, lived in Cuba longer than he lived anywhere else—from 1939-1960, one third of his life.
+His home, Finca Vigía, or Lookout Farm, was the only stable residence of his adult life.
+At the Finca, he wrote many of his finest works: For Whom the Bell Tolls, Across the River and Into the Trees, The Old Man and the Sea, A Moveable Feast, Islands in the Stream, and numerous short stories and articles.
+It is where he learned he had been awarded the 1954 Nobel Prize for Literature, and donated his gold medal to the Cuban people.
 Hemingway’s long and productive life in Cuba is the period that has been studied and understood the least.
 Hemingway once said, when asked why he lived in Cuba, that it was complicated… but “I work as well there in those cool early mornings as I ever have worked anywhere in the world.”

 Recent Work in Cuba: Overcoming Obstacles, Generating Success